eugenekryukov/jskit/README.md

 # Overview

-The JSPack allows you to evaluate JavaScript programs from within an Delphi program using JavaScriptCore.
+The JSKit allows you to evaluate JavaScript programs from within an Delphi program using JavaScriptCore.
 It also lets you insert custom objects to the JavaScript environment.

 # Features